kazakova/Metrics/README.md

 ![Logo](/QRePS_logo.png)
-# QRePS
-An open source software to quantify cellular response in proteomics.

 ## Overview
 **QRePS** is a tool for shotgun proteomics that performs statistical analysis on NSAF values in the results of proteome analysis.